wp-media/imagify-plugin/README.md

 ### Which formats can be optimized?

-Imagify can optimize jpg, png and gif (whether animated or not) formats.
+Imagify can optimize images such as jpg, png and gif (whether animated or not) formats and for each image you optimize you also get its WebP version if you tick the option in the settings (except for animated gif).

 ### Can I use the plugin with a free account?